fabiof17/Fusion-tools/README.md

 **LinearToHSL:**
 Converts an image from Linear to HSL colorspace.

+### MERGE
+**AdditiveKeyer:**
+Another Additive Keyer with a few added tweaks.
+Much of the tool was taken from the great article by rafal kaniewski.

 ### PXF
 **PxF_Bandpass:**
 Extract detail from an image.
 Useful to make plates easier to track.